HafiziRuslan/PiStar-LastHeard-Telegram/README.md

 The bot uses Python's `logging` module to log events and errors.
 Logs are displayed in the console for easy debugging.

-## Contributing

-Feel free to submit issues or pull requests to improve the project.

-## License

-This project is licensed under the GNU GPL v2 License.
-See the `LICENSE` file for details.

 ### Source

 [iu2frl/pistar-lastheard-telegram](https://github.com/iu2frl/pistar-lastheard-telegram)